krzysztof-nowakowski/datts/README.md

 	Option		Argument	Description
 	-------------------------------------------
     --help                  show this help
     --login     string      login to your account
     --server    string      server name
     --mbox      string      remote folder with attachments
     --dir       string      local folder for storing attachments --n         number      how many messages to download?
 Default is all of them.
+    --c         number      how many connections to start?
+Default is 1, max is 10.
     --delete                should we delete message after download?
 Default is to NOT delete.
     --dump                  print provided options and exit
     --noinline              skip attachments embedded in message body text

 ```